- Explore the bustling city of Athens with a private tour of the Acropolis

 - Discover stunning views and locations by embarking on one of Santorini's scenic walking routes.
 The distance ranges from two to eight miles (3 - 13 km).

-- At dinner, sample the island's signature cherry tomatoes and white eggplants, along with a main dish of delicious seafood.
+- At dinner, sample the island's signature cherry tomatoes and white eggplants, along with the main dish of delicious seafood.

 Day 10: Discover the Incredible Towns of Santorini